 - R v S. Murder.
 Representation of a client who was accused of murdering his partner.

 - R v B. Murder.
-Defence of a man with a complicated history of mental health who was alleged to have murdered another man.
+Defence of a man with a complicated history of mental health who was alleged to have murdered his friend.

 - R v B. Fraud.
 Representation of a woman accused of a £130,000 “confidence fraud” involving a large number of bank accounts and credit cards.

 - R v M. Production of cannabis.
 The client suffered from a serious medical condition which caused her to suffer from constant severe pain.
 She was found to be growing a large amount of cannabis at her address which she smoked to reduce her pain.
 Notwithstanding the sentencing guidelines, successful representations resulted in her receiving a police caution and prosecution was avoided.

 - R v M. Driving offences.
 The client was arrested on suspicion of a number of driving offences, production of cannabis and possessing an offensive weapon.
 Advice was given and representations were made at the police station which resulted in the client being charged only with simple possession of cannabis.

 - R v K. Breach of bail.
 Police station representation of a youth who had been unlawfully detained by the police.
 Successful representations resulted in the client being released without charge.